 A Walk in the Countryside of Oyama District – Part 2

-As we walk up-stream through the village we come to the ‘tree’.
+As we head in the up-stream direction along the road we come to the ‘tree’.
 It lives in a small temple garden along with the biggest Ginkgo trees that I’ve seen in Japan.
-Located on what used to be the main road, this temple area has now become a quiet back street.
+Located on what used to be the main San-indo highway, this temple area has now become a quiet back street.
 That may be why I had no idea this treasure was there, until a year or two ago, when I first walked from my house to climb Mt Gold.

 The tree itself is 7.8 meters in circumference, 34 meters tall, and is estimated to be around 1,000 years old.